zopefoundation/zope.testbrowser/README.txt

     >>> link.attrs
     {'href': 'navigate.html?message=By+Link+Text'}

-Links can be "clicked" and the brower will navigate to the refrenced URL.
+Links can be "clicked" and the browser will navigate to the referenced URL.

     >>> link.click()
     >>> browser.url